Samsung/tizen-docs/docs/application/design/mobile/design-patterns/app-structure.md

 #### Start with an Overview

 The Main view is the first screen on your app.
-It provides key information to help users recognize your app’s essential features and allows them to understand the app structure.
+It provides key information to help users recognize your app's essential features and allows them to understand the app structure.
 If you need to divide the information into different categories, use tabs in the header.

 <img alt="Main view example of a call app" src="media/4.1.1_a.png" height="460px" />